jship/reverse-engineering-scorm/README.md

 1. Now that we've found the right interaction, we can search by the interaction's `"id"` field that is a sibling field to `"choices"` (see above).
-It is recommended to search in reverse from where you are currently in the JSON doc, as the interaction answers are generally at towards the bottom of the doc.
+It is recommended to search in reverse from where you are currently in the JSON doc, as the interaction answers are generally towards the bottom of the doc.
 1. This should put the search nested somewhere inside an `"answers"` object, where each object under `"answers"` has `"kind": "answer"`.